ayushmittal007/docusaurus-site/docs/Deepika_Dubey.md

 ## Personal Information

-Hello, I'm John Doe, a dedicated and enthusiastic individual with a passion for technology and a commitment to personal and professional growth.
+Hello,Myself Deepika Dubey, a dedicated and enthusiastic individual with a passion for technology and a commitment to personal and professional growth.
 Here's a bit about me:

-- *Full Name:* John Doe
+- *Full Name:* Deepika Dubey
-- *Date of Birth:* January 1, 1990
+- *Date of Birth:* September 12,2003
-- *Location:* New York, NY
+- *Location:* Mirzapur , Uttar Pradesh

 ## Passions and Values